Borough-wide 20mph speed limit

 Will this increase street clutter?

 To make 20mph speed limit legally enforceable, we need to install the necessary signage and road markings.
-However, we are aiming to keep the installation of new posts to a minimum by utilising existing posts and lamp columns where possible.
+However, we have kept the installation of new posts to a minimum by utilising existing posts and lamp columns where possible.

 How is the scheme being funded?